Small Disadvantaged Businesses & 8(a)

 8(a) Program for Business Development

-The SBA 8(a) Program provides SDBs with a wide variety of business development support and other management and technical assistance, including contracting with the Air Force in sole source and competitive set-asides.
+The SBA 8(a) Program requires an application process and certification by the SBA and provides SDBs with a wide variety of business development support and other management and technical assistance, including contracting with the Air Force in sole source and competitive set-asides.
 Learn more.

 - Small firms qualify as SDBs if they are at least 51 percent owned by one or more individuals who are socially and economically disadvantaged individuals who are citizens of the United States.
 For exceptions, see below.

 - A publicly owned business may be considered an SDB if:

 - At least 51 percent of its stock is unconditionally owned by one or more disadvantaged individuals; and

 - The public company's management and daily business is controlled by one or more such individuals.